webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 - **Metrics and Logs**
   - All data collected by Azure Monitor fits into one of two fundamental types, **metrics** and **logs**.
   - **Metrics**
-    - numerical values that describe some aspect of a system at a particular point in time.
+    - numerical values that describe some aspect of a system at a particular point in time. can capture metrics in near-real time.
+    - Metrics are stored in a **time-series database**.
     - Azure Monitor displays collected metrics on the **Overview** page.
     - resources performance data and amounts consumed, stored as metric.
   - **Logs**
-    - contain different kinds of data organized into **records** with different sets of **properties** for each type.
+    - contain time-stamped data about resources, organized into **records** with different sets of **properties** for each type.
     - logs are **stored as tables**.
     - begins collecting data as soon as you create your Azure subscription and add resources.
     - create or modify resources, stored in Azure Monitor activity logs.